 - loss of control of bladder or bowels (incontinence)

-Gastroparesis arises when the vagus nerve is damaged or stops working.
-When this happens, the stomach takes longer than normal to empty its contents.
+Gastroparesis happens when the vagus nerve is damaged or stops working.
+When this happens, the stomach takes longer than it usually does to empty its contents.
 This is called delayed gastric emptying.

 Symptoms of gastroparesis include:

 - nausea and vomiting

 - loss of appetite

 Gastroparesis can make it more difficult to manage blood glucose levels since food absorption is less predictable.
 The best way to prevent gastroparesis is to manage your blood sugar levels over time.